MunjungKim/Disruption/README.md

-The original node2vec code that implements the restriction of the context window can be found here [https://github.com/skojaku/node2vec](https://github.com/skojaku/node2vec)
+The original node2vec code that implements the restriction of the context window can be found in [https://github.com/skojaku/node2vec](https://github.com/skojaku/node2vec)

 # Disruption